-Flash forward to 1935, and both Jane and Blanche are Hollywood movie stars.
-Or rather, Jane is trying to be a star, but her childhood talent and beauty faded in adulthood, whereas Blanche really blossomed as an adult in both of these areas.
-In fact, Blanche is a mega star, and the only reason Jane gets any film roles whatsoever is because Blanche is her sister.
+Both Jane and Blanche are Hollywood movie stars.
+Or rather, Jane is trying to be a star, but her childhood talent and beauty faded in adulthood.
+Blanche, on the other hand, completely blossomed as an adult in both of these areas.
+In fact, Blanche is a mega star, and the only reason Jane gets any film roles at all is because Blanche is her sister.

 Whatever Happened to Baby Jane?

-Ok, so young adult Jane is really bitter and jealous of Blanche.
-And she still doesn’t treat Blanche very well.
-One night after a party where Jane spends the whole evening imitating Blanche and making fun of her, the Hudson sisters drive home together, and Blanche ends up crippled, her limp body found sandwiched between her car and the grand iron gate in front of her mansion.
+Her limp body is found sandwiched between her car and the grand iron gate in front of her mansion.
 Jane is found three days later in a drunken stupor in a hotel room…

 The Hudson Sisters in Middle Age

-Not only does Jane bring Blanche her meals, Jane also cashes all the checks the two women live on from Blanche’s investments.
-Jane also takes all the phone calls, steals and reads Blanche’s mail, drinks like a fish, wears crazy Victorian-little-girl outfits, and cakes on the make-up.
+Not only does Jane bring Blanche her meals, Jane also cashes all the checks from Blanche’s investments, which the two women live on.
+Jane takes all the phone calls, steals and reads Blanche’s mail, drinks like a fish, wears crazy Victorian-little-girl outfits, and cakes on the make-up.

-If this description didn’t tip you off, I’ll tell you straight out:
+If the description above didn’t tip you off, I’ll tell you straight out:

 Jane Hudson has lost her mind.

 In her head, she’s still Baby Jane Hudson, the world’s darling child entertainer.
-And when she finds out that Blanche plans to sell the house and put Jane in a home, Jane goes from merely treating her sister like a dog to actively trying to kill her.
+And when Jane finds out that Blanche plans to sell the house and put her (Jane) in a home, Jane goes from merely treating her sister like a dog to actively trying to kill her.

 Jane's Demented Plan